djuanit0x/nearideas/README.md

 ==================

 1. The "backend" code lives in the `/contract` folder.
-This code gets deployed to the NEAR blockchain when you run `yarn deploy:contract`
+This code gets deployed to the NEAR blockchain when you run `yarn deploy:contract`.
 2. The frontend code lives in the `/src` folder. `/src/index.html` is a great place to start exploring.
-Note that it loads in `/src/index.js`
+Note that it loads in `/src/index.js`.

 Contract
 ==================